 B.A.
 Studium Individuale

-Are you curious about the various challenges faced in the contemporary world?
+Are you curious about the various challenges facing us in the contemporary world?
 Are you looking for a way to combine your broad academic interests?
-Do you care about working intensively with others while shaping your own personal plan of studies?
-The Studium Individuale gives you the freedom and the responsibility to design your curriculum.
-It challenges you to engage with key questions and problems of the present.
-It helps you cultivate academic skills that are fundamental for living and working in today’s world.
-It gives you support in formulating your ideas and goals, and taking steps towards their realisation.
+Do you care about working intensively with others while shaping your own personal course of studies?
+The Studium Individuale major gives you the freedom and the responsibility to design your own tailored Bachelor’s curriculum, with the possibility of obtaining a Bachelor of Science or a Bachelor of Arts.
+The unique study programme challenges you to engage with key questions and problems of the present.
+It helps you cultivate academic skills that are fundamental for living and working in today’s world and supports you in formulating your ideas and goals, and taking steps towards them.

 A contemporary Liberal Education

-Students learn to cultivate important skills: analytical and reflexive thinking, clear and persuasive communication, as well as well-rounded judgement.
-Liberal Education programs foster intensive learning within a community of faculty and fellow students, both in and outside the classroom.
-A contemporary liberal education prepares students to be creative, purposeful and responsible agents in many walks of life.
+Students learn to cultivate important skills including, analytical and reflexive thinking, clear and persuasive communication, and well-rounded judgement.
+Liberal education programmes foster intensive learning within a community of faculty and fellow students, both in and outside the classroom, and our contemporary liberal education prepares students to be creative, purposeful and responsible agents in many walks of life.

 Freedom and contemporary questions